maltegrosse/go-modemmanager/README.md

 Additional information: [ModemManager D-Bus Specs](https://www.freedesktop.org/software/ModemManager/api/1.12.0/ref-dbus.html)

-Tested with [ModemManager - Version 1.28.8](https://gitlab.freedesktop.org/mobile-broadband/ModemManager) and Go 1.13
+Tested with [ModemManager - Version 1.28.8](https://gitlab.freedesktop.org/mobile-broadband/ModemManager), Go 1.13, on `Debian Buster (armv7)` with `Kernel 5.4.x` and `libqmi 1.24.6`.

-with a [SolidRun Hummingboard Edge](https://www.solid-run.com/nxp-family/hummingboard/) on `Debian Buster (armv7)` with `Kernel 5.4.x` and `libqmi 1.24.6` and a `Quectel EC25` miniPcie modem.
+Test hardware:  [SolidRun Hummingboard Edge](https://www.solid-run.com/nxp-family/hummingboard/)   and a `Quectel EC25 - EC25EFA` mini pcie modem.

 ## Status
-Work in Progress, some methods/properties/signals needs to be fixed for initial release of version 0.1

-## Todo
 Some methods/properties are untested as they are not supported by my modem/lack of how to use them.
 See `todo` tags in the code.

-- Implement MarshallJson methods
-- implement signal methods
-- tidy up the code

 ## Installation